deggerfire/CS4273/README.md

 ## Branch Structure

-Main - The latest version of fully merged and “working” software.
-Assuming both groups are working in the same git only the git master should merge into this branch) **!You should NOT be working on this branch!**
+Main - The latest version of fully merged and “working” software between both teams.
+Only the git master should merge into this branch **!You should NOT be working on this branch!**

 Group-[x] - The latest version of fully merged software for either group. **!You should NOT be working on this branch!**